PortsMaster/PortMaster-New/ports/crystalsamalgam/README.md

 ## Notes

-A kind and gracious thank you to [Dotto Meister](https://dottomeister.itch.io/) for allowing us to distribute the free titles from Red Screen Soft!!
+A kind and gracious thank you to [Red Screen Soft](https://all-x.itch.io/crystals-of-amalgam) for allowing us to distribute the free titles from Red Screen Soft!!
 Big thanks to all who tested this port🙂

 ## Controls